 At the state level, the annual Task Force project proposal review process has provided the forum to connect local NPS project sponsors with potential partners on the Task Force.
-During the 2017 Task Force review process, the members were given the opportunity to become familiar with thirteen NPS projects seeking FY18 Section 319 funding.
-Conversely, the local project sponsors are also given the opportunity to describe their projects to multiple state and federal organizations in one setting.
-Specific results from this interaction is difficult to predict, but, discussions during the review process suggest some members may have seen opportunities to work with several of the proposed projects beyond the Task Force review process.
+During the 2018 Task Force review process, the members were given the opportunity to become familiar with eleven NPS projects seeking FY19 Section 319 funding.
+Conversely, the local project sponsors were also given the opportunity to present their projects to multiple state and federal organizations in one setting